-Kakashi found himself being led into a cell the moment he got his bearings.
-Naruto was nowhere to be seen, but Kakashi suspected the young blond was getting the same treatment.
-There was no doubt in Kakashi's mind that they placed in separate cells as far away as each other as possible; it was the logical thing to do.
-Kakashi understood why, but he hated the idea of leaving his student to fend for himself.
+Kabushi found himself being led into a cell the moment he got his bearings.
+Naruto was nowhere to be seen, but Kabushi suspected the young blond was getting the same treatment.
+There was no doubt in Kabushi's mind that they were placed in separate cells as far away as each other as possible; it was the logical thing to do.
+Kabushi understood why, but he hated the idea of leaving his student to fend for himself.

 Treason, the Anbu had said.

-Treason: the betrayal of ones own country (or village, in this case) by acting against it – attempting to overthrow the Leader, or aiding the enemy.
+Treason: the betrayal of one's own country (or village, in this case) by acting against it – in an attempt to overthrow the Leader, or aid the enemy.

-Kakashi hated that word.
+Kabushi hated that word.
 He knew the severity of the situation, especially considering they were in a ninja village where the safety of the village was everything to them.
-And he also knew how badly this looked for the two time-travelers.
+And he also knew how badly this looked for the two time-travellers.

 He really should not have dragged Naruto into this.
 Being suspected of treason was a harsh enough, but it was especially worse with the way the Anbu had revealed their offence in front of the ones they cared most about, in that bland, uncaring tone, without a drop of remorse.
-Kakashi's stomach was already gnawing on itself, trying not to think about how his younger self must have been thinking about this whole thing, and the idea of how much that situation must have affected Naruto only doubled that frantic state of turmoil into something that was overfilling his mind.
+Kabushi's stomach was already gnawing on itself, trying not to think about how his younger self must be reacting to this whole thing.
+The thought of how badly Naruto was affected only doubled that frantic state of turmoil into something that was overfilling his mind.

-Kakashi didn't have the chance to glance over at his precious student to see the boy's reaction when they were viciously yanked away from the group.
-But Kakashi could guess at it, and was heart breaking; bad timing or not, Naruto shouldn't have had to been incriminated of treason in front of his own father of all people.
+Kabushi didn't have the chance to glance over at his precious student to see the boy's reaction when they were viciously yanked away from the group.
+But Kabushi could guess at it, and was heart breaking; bad timing or not, Naruto shouldn't have had to been incriminated of treason in front of his own father of all people.

-It was much, much later when an Anbu finally appeared before Kakashi, with nothing more than a sharp nod to direct the silver-haired time-traveler to the bars of the cell.
-Kakashi kept silent and held out his hands, recalling procedure.
+It was much, much later when an Anbu finally appeared before Kabushi, with nothing more than a sharp nod to direct the silver-haired time-traveller to the bars of the cell.
+Kabushi kept silent and held out his hands, recalling procedure.
 He tried to keep his posture relaxed even as the Anbu slapped on chakra-repressing cuffs with a sharp, stinging flick of the wrists.

 "This way," the Anbu said succinctly, walking in front of the restrained man while a second presence followed them in rear.

-To be absolutely honest, Kakashi wasn't too worried for his own interrogation; he had plenty of practice – almost thirty years' worth of experience in the shinobi arts drilled into his mind.
-What Kakashi feared most was how the situation would affect Naruto.
+To be absolutely honest, Kabushi wasn't too worried for his own interrogation; he had plenty of practice – almost thirty years' worth of experience in the shinobi arts drilled into his mind.
+What Kabushi feared most was, again, Naruto.
 The blond had suffered through scorning for majority of his life for something he was burdened with the moment he was born, and yet he still enthusiastically devoted his life to protecting his village.
 Naruto was a loyal ninja through and through – more faithful and dedicated to Konoha than most could even imagine.
-And now, for this, for some stupid mistake Kakashi made (and it was Kakashi's fault, no matter how hard the boy would try to argue against it), Naruto would have to suffer yet again, in the hands of shinobi he'd already won the love and loyalty of in the future.
+Now, for this, for some stupid mistake Kabushi made (and it was Kabushi's fault, no matter how hard the boy would try to argue against it), Naruto would have to suffer yet again, in the hands of shinobi he'd already won the love and loyalty of in the future.
 The Jounin only hoped it wouldn't hurt Naruto's cheerful, optimistic mentality as much as he was imagining it would.

-Because if that was the case, Kakashi didn't know if he could ever forgive himself for it.
+Because if that was the case, Kabushi didn't know if he could ever forgive himself for it.

-Lost in his own thoughts, it wasn't long before Kakashi was lead into his designated interrogation room.
+Lost in his own thoughts, it wasn't long before Kabushi was lead into his designated interrogation room.
 It was an empty room, devoid of any furniture except for a desk and two stiff wooden chairs.
-There were wide, daunting, reflective walls that covered all three sides of the wall Kakashi wasn't facing, reflecting back his slouched, lonesome figure in the room.
+There were wide, daunting, reflective walls that covered all three sides of the wall Kabushi wasn't facing, reflecting back his slouched, lonesome figure in the room.
 Anyone with any sense could tell immediately those reflective walls were one-way mirrors, showing every twitch he made to the unnamed amount of ninjas watching from the outside.
-It was a room designed for intimidation, boldly stating to Kakashi that nothing he could do would be missed.
-But then again, it was also intimidation in a relatively non-threatening way, Kakashi had to admit, recalling all the other rooms in the building that housed the Intelligence Division that he could've been place in instead.
+It was a room designed for intimidation, boldly stating to Kabushi that nothing he did would be missed.
+But then again, it was also intimidation in a relatively non-threatening way, Kabushi had to admit, recalling all the other rooms in the building that housed the Intelligence Division that he could've been place in instead.

 The Torture and Interrogation Team really knew how to do their job efficiently.

 It was after those thoughts that the door to the room slide open.
-For a second Kakashi had expected the sight of a scarred face cover in a black bandanna, as was so characteristic of Ibiki Morino, the Head of the T and I unit that Kakashi had been familiar with.
+For a second Kabushi had expected the sight of a scarred face cover in a black bandanna, as was so characteristic of Ibiki Morino, the Head of the T and I unit.
 Who walked in, however, was not.
-Kakashi supposed it was to be expected, after quickly speeding through quick mental math to note that Ibiki would've been merely fifteen at this time - not too much older than his younger self.
+Kabushi supposed it was to be expected, after speeding through quick mental math to note that Ibiki would've been merely fifteen at this time - not too much older than his younger self.

 Yamanaka Inoichi on the other hand, was twenty-six at the current time, at the prime of his life.

 The familiar shinobi strolled in, each step carefully timed and each gesture carefully calculated.
-It was almost amusing how movements intended for intimidation merely gave Kakashi comfort as he recognised it being so inherently Konoha- esque.
-It was something even Kakashi had been taught briefly during his Anbu years.
+It was almost amusing how movements intended for intimidation merely gave Kabushi comfort as he recognised it being so inherently Konoha- esque.
+It was something even Kabushi had been taught briefly during his Anbu years.

-Kakashi sat up straighter, flashing a friendly grin from under his mask.
-"You must be my interrogator," Kakashi commented.
-If Kakashi were alone, the silver-haired man would've bravely pushed the limit of his interrogator and use all he'd learned from his whole shinobi life to twist the outcome to his liking (or at least as much as he could).
-But he wasn't alone; Naruto was with him, and Kakashi knew he had to tread with caution.
+Kabushi sat up straighter, flashing a friendly grin from under his mask.
+"You must be my interrogator," Kabushi commented.
+If Kabushi were alone, the silver-haired man would've bravely pushed the limit of his interrogator and use all he'd learned from his whole shinobi life to twist the outcome to his liking (or at least as much as he could).
+But he wasn't alone; Naruto was with him, and Kabushi knew he had to tread with caution.

 "Hatake Kabushi," the blond greeted.

-Kakashi wasn't too certain about Inoichi's interrogation methods.
-By the time Kakashi had gotten to know the Intelligence Department, Ibiki had been in charge of the T and I unit.
+Kabushi wasn't too certain about Inoichi's interrogation methods.
+By the time Kabushi had gotten to know the Intelligence Department, Ibiki had been in charge of the T and I unit.
 But if Inoichi had been the head before Ibiki, the younger man must have had been apprenticed under the blond for a while, so their methods couldn't've been too different.
-Kakashi considered the Yamanaka's attitude towards his cheeky words.
-If the silver-haired man was reading this right, Kakashi understood he and Naruto weren't under too much suspicion at the moment, considering the relative lack of hostility the blond was treating him with.
+Kabushi considered the Yamanaka's attitude towards his cheeky words.
+If the silver-haired man was reading this right, Kabushi understood he and Naruto weren't under too much suspicion at the moment, considering the relative lack of hostility the blond was treating him with.

-That, however, would likely change if Kakashi didn't cooperate with the man, or the man found something glaringly suspicious with Kakashi answers.
+That, however, would likely change if Kabushi didn't cooperate with the man, or the man found something glaringly suspicious with Kabushi answers.

-On a positive note, Kakashi and Naruto already had a reasonably worked out backstory ready.
-Their story wasn't as smooth and consistent as Kakashi had hoped for it to be, but under every-day conversation, it held relatively well.
-Under the pressured questions of interrogators, on the other hand, Kakashi could only hope they didn't delve too deep into it.
+On a positive note, Kabushi and Naruto already had a reasonably worked out backstory ready.
+Their story wasn't as smooth and consistent as Kabushi had hoped for it to be, but under every-day conversation, it held relatively well.
+Under the pressured questions of interrogators, on the other hand, Kabushi could only hope they didn't delve too deep into it.

-On the other hand, Kakashi supposed, he could always tell the truth and say that Naruto and himself were from the future.
-But Naruto would never admit it if Kakashi couldn't get in touch with the boy during the interrogation.
-The boy was a loudmouth, that was a fact, but under all that, Kakashi knew the blond would try his hardest for his sensei – and as per the latest order Kakashi had given, that was to hide the fact that they were from the future.
+On the other hand, Kabushi supposed, he could always tell the truth and say that Naruto and himself were from the future.
+But Naruto would never admit it if Kabushi couldn't get in touch with the boy during the interrogation.
+The boy was a loudmouth, that was a fact, but under all that, Kabushi knew the kid would try his hardest for his sensei – and as per the latest order Kabushi had given, that was to hide the fact that they were from the future.

-Besides that, Kakashi was no idiot.
-Between having inconsistent information or saying they were from the future, Kakashi knew which one sound more realistic, and frankly more sane.
+Besides that, Kabushi was no idiot.
+Between having inconsistent information or saying they were from the future, Kabushi knew which one sound more realistic, and frankly more sane.
 So honestly, blurting out the truth was no option.
-Not under these conditions where the more the Interrogation Squad thought they were lying, the greater the 'Torture' part of their name came into play.
-Kakashi would be damned if he let another one of his mistakes harm his precious student any more.
+Not under these conditions where the stronger the Interrogation Squad were convined they were lying, the greater the 'Torture' part of their name came into play.
+Kabushi would be damned if he let another one of his mistakes harm his precious student once more.

 Inoichi seemed to accept that answer as he quickly fired another.
 "What are your intentions here?"